lyntcelec/IR-Remote-Control/info.md

 ## Release Note: New Features added

 see the details below

-# LG-WebOS-Remote-Control
+# IR-WebOS-Remote-Control

-Remote Control for LG TV WebOS
+Remote Control for IR TV WebOS

 ![all](example/remote.png)